nancypannu03/Pewlett-Hackard-Analysis/README.md

       );
       Select * from titles;

---The Number of Retiring Employees by Title
+-- The Number of Retiring Employees by Title

        SELECT e.emp_no,
          e.first_name,